Senate candidate charged with illegally receiving benefits

 The Halats each face a felony charge of second-degree theft and a misdemeanor charge of submitting a false statement.
 Rebecca Halat’s arraignment is scheduled for Aug.
 24.

-In an emailed statement, she said the last year has been hard on her family; she said her husband was laid off from his job at AT&T and the family lost its health insurance.
+In an emailed statement, she said the last year has been hard on her family.
+Her husband was laid off from his job at AT&T, and the family lost its health insurance, she said.

-She said “false allegations from those trying to steal this election” do not scare her and said she looks forward to answering the allegations “in the proper venue.”
+Halat said “false allegations from those trying to steal this election” do not scare her and said she looks forward to answering the allegations “in the proper venue.”

-Since becoming a candidate, she said people have learned a lot about her “but there’s a lot more they have to learn if they think that I’m going to just curl up in a ball and let someone else represent me and my district through attacking my family.”
+Since becoming a candidate, she said people have learned a lot about her.
+“But there’s a lot more they have to learn if they think that I’m going to just curl up in a ball and let someone else represent me and my district through attacking my family,” Halat said.

 On her campaign website, she calls for repealing a criminal justice overhaul that critics say was too soft on crime and for reducing the state budget.
 She also cites her experience in business.